vyos/vyos-documentation/docs/interfaces/tunnel.rst

 IPIP
 ----

-This is the simplest tunneling protocol in existence.
-It is defined by RFC2003_.
+This is one of the simplest types of tunnels, as defined by RFC2003_.
-It simply takes an IPv4 packet and sends it as a payload of another IPv4 packet.
-For this reason it doesn't really have any configuration options by itself.
+It takes an IPv4 packet and sends it as a payload of another IPv4 packet.
+For this reason, there are no other configuration options for this kind of tunnel.

 An example: